jennifertanojo/MIPS_Architecture/README.md

 # MIPS Architecture

 This project utilized the MIPA architecture, which is a family of CPU instruction set architectures.

+Notes:
-This project contains implementation of a datapath alongside an instruction interpreter.
-The instructions can be found in the presentation document.
+- The implementation of a datapath alongside an instruction interpreter is included within the presentation document.
+- The implementable instructions can be found in the presentation document.